This file may not be suitable for users of assistive technology.

-The ExoMars rover, due for launch in 2020, will search Mars for signs of biosignatures from past life preserved within the subsurface via a 2m drill.
+The ExoMars Rosalind Franklin rover, due for launch in 2020, will search Mars for signs of biosignatures from past life preserved within the subsurface via drilling up to 2m into the surface.

 This scheme is open to academics and individual scientists from the UK or overseas, working at UK Research Organisations, for proposals to fund:

 Post Doctorate Research Assistants